MicrosoftDocs/win32/desktop-src/Msi/about-windows-installer-on-64-bit-operating-systems.md

 ---
-Description: Windows Installer runs as a service on computers using 32-bit or 64-bit Windows. ms.assetid: c02fc401-0c9c-49f6-adcc-ed36bdb18fca
+description: Windows Installer runs as a service on computers using 32-bit or 64-bit Windows. ms.assetid: c02fc401-0c9c-49f6-adcc-ed36bdb18fca
 title: About Windows Installer on 64-Bit Operating Systems ms.topic: article